kalisjoshua/newSlides/rest-ful.md

   - The `path` should identify a resource
     + A collection of objects
     + A single object with a unique identity
-  - The `query` should filter or refine what is addressed by the `path`
+  - The `search` should filter or refine what is addressed by the `path`
     + Filtering a list of object based on a criteria
     + Returning only a subset of properties on a resource

-RESTful HTTP APIs will be concerned with the `path` and `query` portions of the URI.
+RESTful HTTP APIs will be concerned with the `path` and `search` portions of the URI.

 ---

 ## HTTP Verbs

+  - **Idempotent** - repeating a request will not continually change the system
+  - **Side-effects** - changes will occur as a result of the request

 Verb    | Action | Idempotent | Side-effects
 ------- | ------ | ---------- | ------------